mhy2501/compawrt/README.md

 2. Setup new database instance:
     - Open SQL shell.
     - Login to your database.
-    - Open the 'capstone_project.sql' file.
+    - Open the `capstone_project.sql` file.
     - Copy and paste `CREATE DATABASE <your database name>;` into the command line of SQL shell.
     - After creating the database, type `\c <your database name>` (without the `< >`) into the command line.
     - Execute commands from file by typing `\i <...path to file/capstone_project.sql>`.
 Note that when executing this command in Windows, single quotes should be added like   this `\i '<...path to file/capstone_project.sql>'`
-    - (Optional, if the steps above doesn't work) Individually copy all the CREATE TABLE statements from the 'capstone_project.sql' file into the command line to create your tables.
+    - (Optional, if the steps above doesn't work) Individually copy all the CREATE TABLE statements from the `capstone_project.sql` file into the command line to create your tables.

 ## Cloudinary Setup